-The Human Resources Management graduate will be able to focus on the essential human resource issues that are challenging today's organizations.
-Through a combination of theoretical and practical studies, graduates will achieve a fundamental understanding of staffing, training and development, employee relations, labor unions, compensation management, EEO/Affirmative Action and other legal aspects of employment, employee and organization development, diversity in the workplace and human resources strategies.
+The major in Human Resources Management focuses on the essential human resource issues confronting today's workplaces.
+Through a combination of theoretical and practical studies, students will gain a fundamental understanding of staffing, training and development, employee relations, labor unions, compensation management, EEO/affirmative action and other legal aspects of employment, employee and organization development, diversity in the workplace and human resources strategies.